whtsao/Beji-MEL-BEM/2d_wave_pass_topography_BEM/README.txt

 ************************************************************************************************
 Reference:
 [1] S. T. Griili, J. Skourup and I. A. Svendsen.
 An efficient boundary element method for nonlinear water waves.
-Engineering Analysis with Boundary Elements, 1989, Vol. 6, No. 2, 97-107.
+Engineering Analysis with Boundary Elements, 1989, 6(2), 97-107.
 [2] S. Beji, J.A.
 Battjes.
 Numerical simulation of nonlinear wave propagation over a bar.
 Coastal Engineering, 1994, 23, 1-16.
 [3] F. Ursell, R. G. Dean, Y. S. Y u.
 Forced small-amplitude water waves: a comparison of theory and experiment.
-Journal of Fluid Mechanics, 1960, 7(1) , 33 - 52.
+Journal of Fluid Mechanics, 1960, 7(1) , 33-52.

 ************************************************************************************************
 NO WARRANTY: